cemvarol/AZ-304-Labs/Lab-06/Lab-06.md

 1. Save and close the **az304lab06.csproj** file.

-1. Open the **Program.cs** file with notepad or any other editor, and *replace* its content with the following code:
+1. Open the downloaded **Program.cs** file with notepad or any other editor, and *replace* its content with the following code:

    ```cs
    using System;